Analysing movies

 Shot B: what character is looking at

-Is a following shot that follows what character is looking at, makes cuts smoother the audience expects the cut to happen and is eager to see what happens next/what character sees.
+character is looking at, makes cuts smoother the audience expects the cut to

 Example,

-a)A person’s phone rings, she turns and looks in direction of phone b)Close up shot of phone ringing
+person’s phone rings, she turns and looks in direction of phone b)Close

 Cross-cutting or parallel editing

-Technique of continuously alternating 2 or more scenes that often happen simultaneously (at same time) but in different locations.
+of continuously alternating 2 or more scenes that often happen simultaneously

-As they cross, pace gradually gets faster and fast and tension builds
+(at same time) but in different locations.•As they cross, pace gradually gets faster and fast and tension builds

-Often the parallel scenes will intersect to create a climax.
+•Often the parallel scenes will intersect to create a climax.

 Editing - special effects

-Contrast – to altar the lighting (or contrast = very light lights and dark darks sometimes with memories.
+•Contrast – to altar the lighting (or contrast = very light lights and dark darks sometimes with memories.

-Colour - to add a colour filter to show a specific mood.
+•Colour - to add a colour filter to show a specific mood.

-Animation – titles of shows or cartoons.
+•Animation – titles of shows or cartoons.

-CGI – computer generated images (example = avatar, planet of apes, polar express).
+•CGI – computer generated images (example = avatar, planet of apes, polar express).

-Fast forward/slow motion – speeding up or slowing down footage.
+•Fast forward/slow motion – speeding up or slowing down footage.

-Ghost trail – see multiple actions (overlapped) to show someone drunk or on drugs.
+•Ghost trail – see multiple actions (overlapped) to show someone drunk or on drugs.

-Blur to show un-clarity, or fuzzy memory/flashback.
+•Blur – to show un-clarity, or fuzzy memory/flashback.

-Example ‘The ring’ – many scenes are very blue-ish, which show sterile/coldness etc.
+Example ‘The ring’ – many scenes are very

 Mise-en-scene